NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Training, validating, and comparing NORi in single-column contexts

-The profiles are quite similar, but differences do emerge: the $k$-$\epsilon$ model produces a mixed layer that is around $\SI{50}{m}$ deeper than that of NORi by the end of $\SI{60}{days}$.
-Comparing both models with the LES solution, we see that NORi is slightly undermixed while $k$-$\epsilon$ is slightly overmixed, where the biases are around $\SI{25}{m}$ in each direction.
-This suggests that the NORi representation of the entrainment may need further tuning over longer integration times.
-However, the $k$-$\epsilon$ model has not been tuned against the same suite of LES simulations used to train NORi, so any statement about its capabilities would not be entirely fair.
-That said, this experiment shows that despite NORi and $k$-$\epsilon$ being virtually indistinguishable over short time scales (see Figure \ref{figure vs k epsilon results}), tiny biases will accumulate, leading to differences over longer time scales.
-Although these biases might appear minor at $\SI{60}{days}$, they are in fact of great significance, as ocean models are typically integrated for at least decades.
+The profiles are quite similar, but differences do emerge: the $k$-$\epsilon$ model produces a mixed layer that is around $\SI{50}{m}$ deeper than that of NORi at the end of $\SI{60}{days}$.
+Comparing both models with the LES solution, we see that NORi underestimates the penetration of mixing, while $k$-$\epsilon$ overestimates it, resulting in mixed layer biases of around $\SI{25}{m}$ in each direction.
+Further training over longer integration times may be warranted to improve NORi's representation of entrainment.
+As for $k$-$\epsilon$, there is literature confirming biases in free convection scenarios characterized by slightly stable stratification in the mixed layer and an increase in stratification at the BL base, both of which cannot be captured with purely diffusive closures~\cite{deardorff_theoretical_1972,legay_derivation_2025}.
+That said, $k$-$\epsilon$ parameters have not been calibrated with the same suite of LES used to train NORi, potentially affecting its performance.
+Regardless, the conclusion stands that NORi and $k$-$\epsilon$ are virtually indistinguishable over short time scales (see Figure~\ref{figure vs k epsilon results}), but small biases accumulate, leading to differences over longer time scales.
+Although these biases are minor at $\SI{60}{days}$, their impact on long global ocean simulations may be significant.